 And it’s been working… VERY WELL.

-This struck a chord with me, since it’s the model I aim to achieve with my own niche sites, and the one I teach about in the Niche Site Course.
-While I’m nowhere near the level of traffic and Adsense income as Jack, it’s such an inspiration to see that such numbers are possible.
+This struck a chord with me, since it’s the model I aim to achieve with my own blogs.
+While I’m nowhere near the level of traffic and income as Jack, it’s such an inspiration to see that such numbers are possible.

 I’ve learned so much just researching his approach and mindset while building these two companies, and I hope you can get something valuable out of it yourself.